BurnThis/data_rail/README.md

 - Records must have a key column.
 This column must be a string and have a unique constraint on it.
 The key column is what determines the identity of a record.
 - Key columns are a primary key because data from external sources should have a consistent unique id.
 - A suggested convention for keys to prefix data with its source.
 For example `facebook:photo:32395` or `instagram:photo:4zd3f3af`
 - You must pass in a hash of the field mappings to be applied to the database records.
-Take a look at the example above.
-Values in this hash can be customized with callbacks.
-For example, take a look at the country field.
+- Values in this hash can be customized with callbacks.
+For example, take a look at the country field in the example.

 ### DataRail::ObjectHasher
 This object calculates a unique key for an object such as facebook:photo:32395.